Shelby Foote: Early life

 Foote was born in Greenville, Mississippi, the son of Shelby Dade Foote and his wife Lillian (née Rosenstock).
-Foote's paternal grandfather, Huger Lee Foote (1854–1915), a planter, had gambled away most of his fortune and assets.
-His paternal great-grandfather, Hezekiah William Foote (1813–99), was an American Confederate veteran, attorney, planter and state politician from Mississippi.
+Foote's paternal grandfather, Huger Lee Foote (1854–1915) was a planter who gambled away most of his assets.
+His paternal great-grandfather was Hezekiah William Foote (1813–1899), an American Confederate veteran, attorney, planter and politician from Mississippi.
 His maternal grandfather was a Jewish immigrant from Vienna.